ptupitsyn/ptupitsyn.github.io/_posts/2020-04-18-Ignite-JNI-Thread-Detach.md

 	JNI_AttachCurrentThread(_jvm);

 	// Store JVM pointer in thread local storage for current thread,
-	// so it is passed the destructor (JNI_DetachCurrentThread) on exit. pthread_setspecific(_tlsIndex, _jvm);
+	// so it is passed to the destructor (JNI_DetachCurrentThread) on exit. pthread_setspecific(_tlsIndex, _jvm);
 }